-Section 680.24 of the proposal addressed the delivery of opt-out notices.
-Proposed § 680.24(a) provided that an institution would have to deliver an opt-out notice so that each consumer could reasonably be expected to receive actual notice.
+Section \\\.24 of the proposal addressed the delivery of opt-out notices.
+Proposed § \\.24(a) provided that an institution would have to deliver an opt-out notice so that each consumer could reasonably be expected to receive actual notice.
 This standard would not have required actual notice.
-The supplementary information to the proposal also clarified that, for opt-out notices delivered electronically, the notices could be delivered either in accordance with the electronic disclosure provisions in this part or in accordance with the E-Sign Act.
+The supplementary information to the proposal also clarified that, for opt-out notices delivered electronically, the notices could be delivered either in accordance with the electronic disclosure provisions in Subpart C or in accordance with the E-Sign Act.
 For example, the institution could e-mail its notice to a consumer who agreed to the electronic delivery of information or provide the notice on its Internet Web site for a consumer who obtained a product or service electronically from that Web site.
 Commenters generally supported the reasonable expectation of actual notice standard.

-Proposed § 680.24(b) provided examples to illustrate what would constitute delivery of an opt-out notice.
-Commenters expressed concern about the electronic notice example in proposed paragraph (b)(1)(iii).
-Consumer groups objected to this example by pointing to a growing trend in which companies require consumers to agree to electronic notices if they conduct business on an Internet Web site.
+Proposed § \\.24(b) provided examples to illustrate what would constitute delivery of an opt-out notice.
+Commenters expressed concern about the electronic notice example in proposed paragraph (b)(1)(iii) Consumer groups objected to this example by pointing to a growing trend in which companies require consumers to agree to electronic notices if they conduct business on an Internet Web site.
 These commenters believed that there was nothing to ensure that the notice would be clearly accessible to consumers on the Web site.
-These commenters believed that, at a minimum, the Commission should require the notice to be sent to the consumer's e-mail address, rather than posted to an Internet Web site, where the consumer has expressly opted in to the electronic delivery of notices.
-Some industry commenters objected to the acknowledgment of receipt requirement in this example as inconsistent with the E-Sign Act.
-One of these commenters urged the Commission to explicitly incorporate the E-Sign Act into the requirements for delivering opt-out notices.
+These commenters believed that, at a minimum, the Agencies should require the notice to be sent to the consumer's e-mail address, rather than posted to an Internet Web site, where the consumer has expressly opted in to the electronic delivery of notices.
+Some industry commenters objected to the acknowledgement of receipt requirement in this example as inconsistent with the E-Sign Act.
+One of these commenters urged the Agencies to explicitly incorporate the E-Sign Act into the requirements for delivering optout notices.

-The Commission has renumbered the general rule regarding delivery of optout notices as § 680.26(a) in the final rule and divided the examples into positive and negative examples in §§ 680.26(b) and (c) respectively.
-In the final rule, the Commission has retained the reasonable expectation of actual notice standard, which does not require the institution to determine if the consumer actually received the opt-out notice.
+The Agencies have renumbered the general rule regarding delivery of optout notices as § \\.26(a) in the final rules and divided the examples into positive and negative examples in \$§ .26(b) and (c) respectively.
+In the final rules, the Agencies have retained the reasonable expectation of actual notice standard, which does not require the institution to determine if the consumer actually received the opt-out notice.
 For example, mailing a printed copy of the opt-out notice to the last known mailing address of a consumer satisfies the requirement to deliver the opt-out notice so that there is a reasonable expectation that the consumer has received actual notice.

-The Commission has revised some of the examples of a reasonable expectation of actual notice for electronic notices.
-The new example in § 680.26(b)(3) illustrates that the reasonable expectation of actual notice standard would be satisfied by providing notice by e-mail to a consumer who has agreed to receive disclosures by e-mail from the person providing the notice.
-The Commission reiterates that an acknowledgment of receipt is not necessary for a notice provided by e-mail to such a consumer.
-Conversely, the example in § 680.26(c)(2) illustrates that the reasonable expectation of actual notice standard would not be satisfied by providing notice by e-mail to a consumer who has not agreed to receive disclosures by e-mail from the person providing the notice.
+The Agencies have revised some of the examples of a reasonable expectation of actual notice for electronic notices.
+The new example in §\\.26(b)(3) illustrates that the reasonable expectation of actual notice standard would be satisfied by providing notice by e-mail to a consumer who has agreed to receive disclosures by e-mail from the person providing the notice.
+The Agencies reiterate that an acknowledgement of receipt is not necessary for a notice provided by e-mail to such a consumer.
+Conversely, the example in § \\.26(c)(2) illustrates that the reasonable expectation of actual notice standard would not be satisfied by providing notice by e-mail to a consumer who has not agreed to receive disclosures by e mail from the person providing the notice.